 RabbitLoader stores the cached copy of the web pages on the disk.
 If disk performance is good, all reads and writes will be faster reducing the server response time for the main document.

-For non-technical practical purposes, we can assume DOM size is how big your page has all the HTML.
+For non-technical practical purposes, we can assume DOM size as how big your page’s HTML is.
 The longer the HTML, the more time will be required to process it and apply styling, etc. Unfortunately, RabbitLoader can not make the page short and trim the contents.
 This is something the owner of the website should take care of.

-In some cases, large DOM size is caused by the “drag and drop” page builder applications.
-Though these page builds are easy to use, often they create multiple wrappers for the page elements due to the limitation of the approach.
+In most cases, large DOM size is caused by the “drag and drop” page builder applications.
+Though these page builds are easy to use, often they create multiple wrappers for the page elements due to the limitation of the approach, which results in excessive DOM size.

 Lighthouse shows the warning and error status of a page based on how many nodes or HTML elements are there.
 These nodes are not the visible items on the page, but the markup used to render those elements-